Henry Fairfield Osborn: Research

+Public outreach

+Osborn was one of the most well known scientists in the United States during his own lifetime, “second only to Albert Einstein", and was the author of a number of books aimed at popular audiences.
+During the 1920s, Osborn became an outspoken public advocate of evolution against religious critics.
+During the 1925 Scopes Monkey Trial regarding the teaching of human evolution, Osborn wrote a book The Earth Speaks to Bryan responding to the lawyer William Jennings Bryan, a critic of evolution and prosecutor on the case (who Osborn had debated in writing for several years prior to the trial), a compilation of speeches defending evolution and suggesting that evolution and religion were compatible.

 Theories

 Dawn Man Theory

 Osborn developed his own evolutionary theory of human origins called the "Dawn Man Theory".
 His theory was founded on the discovery of Piltdown Man (Eoanthropus) which was dated to the Late (Upper) Pliocene.
 Writing before Piltdown was exposed as a hoax, the Eoanthropus or "Dawn Man" Osborn maintained sprang from a common ancestor with the ape during the Oligocene period which he believed developed entirely separately during the Miocene (16 million years ago).
-Therefore, Osborn argued that all apes (Simia, following the pre-Darwinian classification of Linnaeus) had evolved entirely parallel to the ancestors of man (homo).
-Osborn himself wrote:
+Therefore, Osborn argued that all apes (Simia, following the pre-Darwinian classification of Linnaeus) had evolved entirely parallel to the ancestors of man (Homo)."Man was Never an Ape", Popular Science, 1927, Aug 1927, Vol. 111, No. 2, p.
+35."Human evolution: an illustrated introduction", Roger Lewin, Wiley–Blackwell, 2005, p.
+15. Osborn himself wrote:

 While believing in common ancestry between man and ape, Osborn denied that this ancestor was ape-like.
 The common ancestor between man and ape Osborn always maintained was more human than ape.
 Writing to Arthur Keith in 1927, he remarked "when our Oligocene ancestor is found it will not be an ape, but it will be surprisingly pro-human".
 His student William K. Gregory called Osborn's idiosyncratic view on man's origins as a form of "Parallel Evolution", but many creationists misinterpreted Osborn, greatly frustrating him, and believed he was asserting humankind had never evolved from a lower life form.